 If you would like to submit an objection to a decision made by the Executive Board, then please submit a notice of objection with the Board.
-You can send it to the Executive Board, Attn: Administration Office, Ms A.M. van Donk, De Boelelaan 1105, 1081 HV Amsterdam.
+You can send it to the Executive Board, Attn: Administration Office, Ms S.A.
+Snoeren, De Boelelaan 1105, 1081 HV Amsterdam.

 This involves decisions about: